Birds

 Nesting Habit

-Generally, the Carolina Wren build their nest in cavities 3-6 feet off the ground.
+Generally, the Carolina Wrens build their nest in cavities 3-6 feet off the ground.
 Sometimes, they nest in vegetation shaded ground also.

-The Carolina Wrens have the adaptive type of nesting Habit.
+The Carolina Wrens have an adaptive type of nesting Habit.
 They use flowerpots, mailboxes, tank covers, etc., to build their own nest.
 You can also find their nests in old coats, boots, etc

 Male and female Carolina Wren builds an est together.
 They keep one partner at the site while the other collects the materials.